raosahil18/ScienceQtech-Employee-Performance-Mapping/README.md

 Dataset description:

-emp_record_table: It contains the information of all the employees.
+emp_record_table: It contains the information of all the employees.<br/>
-●	EMP_ID – ID of the employee
+●	EMP_ID – ID of the employee<br/>
-●	FIRST_NAME – First name of the employee
+●	FIRST_NAME – First name of the employee<br/>
-●	LAST_NAME – Last name of the employee
+●	LAST_NAME – Last name of the employee<br/>
-●	GENDER – Gender of the employee
+●	GENDER – Gender of the employee<br/>
-●	ROLE – Post of the employee
+●	ROLE – Post of the employee<br/>
-●	DEPT – Field of the employee
+●	DEPT – Field of the employee<br/>
-●	EXP – Years of experience the employee has
+●	EXP – Years of experience the employee has<br/>
-●	COUNTRY – Country in which the employee is presently living ●	CONTINENT – Continent in which the country is
+●	COUNTRY – Country in which the employee is presently living<br/>
+●	CONTINENT – Continent in which the country is<br/>
-●	SALARY – Salary of the employee
+●	SALARY – Salary of the employee<br/>
-●	EMP_RATING – Performance rating of the employee
+●	EMP_RATING – Performance rating of the employee<br/>
-●	MANAGER_ID – The manager under which the employee is assigned ●	PROJ_ID – The project on which the employee is working or has worked on
+●	MANAGER_ID – The manager under which the employee is assigned <br/>
+●	PROJ_ID – The project on which the employee is working or has worked on<br/>

-Proj_table: It contains information about the projects.
+Proj_table: It contains information about the projects.<br/>
-●	PROJECT_ID – ID for the project
+●	PROJECT_ID – ID for the project<br/>
-●	PROJ_Name – Name of the project
+●	PROJ_Name – Name of the project<br/>
-●	DOMAIN – Field of the project
+●	DOMAIN – Field of the project<br/>
-●	START_DATE – Day the project began
+●	START_DATE – Day the project began<br/>
-●	CLOSURE_DATE – Day the project was or will be completed ●	DEV_QTR – Quarter in which the project was scheduled ●	STATUS – Status of the project currently
+●	CLOSURE_DATE – Day the project was or will be completed<br/>
+●	DEV_QTR – Quarter in which the project was scheduled<br/>
+●	STATUS – Status of the project currently<br/>

-Data_science_team: It contains information about all the employees in the Data Science team.
+Data_science_team: It contains information about all the employees in the Data Science team.<br/>
-●	EMP_ID – ID of the employee
+●	EMP_ID – ID of the employee<br/>
-●	FIRST_NAME – First name of the employee
+●	FIRST_NAME – First name of the employee<br/>
-●	LAST_NAME – Last name of the employee
+●	LAST_NAME – Last name of the employee<br/>
-●	GENDER – Gender of the employee
+●	GENDER – Gender of the employee<br/>
-●	ROLE – Post of the employee
+●	ROLE – Post of the employee<br/>
-●	DEPT – Field of the employee
+●	DEPT – Field of the employee<br/>
-●	EXP – Years of experience the employee has
+●	EXP – Years of experience the employee has<br/>
-●	COUNTRY – Country in which the employee is presently living ●	CONTINENT – Continent in which the country is
+●	COUNTRY – Country in which the employee is presently living<br/>
+●	CONTINENT – Continent in which the country is<br/>

 The task performed: